dk14/wolfram-mega/docs/traders.md

 }
 ```

-> partyCompositeCollateralAmount, counterpartyCompositeCollateralAmount are optional, but make it easier to generate DLC contracts and ensure their integrity
+> partyCompositeCollateralAmount, counterpartyCompositeCollateralAmount are optional, since they can be deduced from the tree of contracts, but make it easier to generate DLC contracts and ensure their integrity

 Worst-case scenario: party will have 20sat (`partyCompositeCollateralAmount - partyBetAmount`) left in multisig escrow, counterparty will have 10sat  (`counterpartyCompositeCollateralAmount - counterpartyBetAmount`).